0 hidden charges. 0 forex

 What’s Inside

 Over the years, I learned a great deal about money management by watching my parents navigate the tricky bylanes of household finance.
 I learned to steer clear of bad debts.
 I learned to save first and spend later.
 But unwittingly, I also inherited a significant aversion to market risks.
-So, up until I was the ripe old age of 25 (for the markets, I’ve heard that 25 is old), I only invested in fixed deposits, gold and government schemes to achieve my financial goals.
+So, up until I was at the ripe old age of 25 (for the markets, I’ve heard that 25 is old), I only invested in fixed deposits, gold and government schemes to achieve my financial goals.

 In other words, I had grown into my parents.